January 22, 2026

 Consequences:

-- Dimensional weight pricing turns these big packages into costly shipments.
-Even light packages become billed at the inflated DIM weight.
+• Dimensional weight pricing turns these big packages into costly shipments.

-- Additional handling fees get triggered if dimensions exceed carrier limits or the shape is non-standard (too long, cylindrical, or heavy).
+• Additional handling fees get triggered if dimensions exceed carrier limits.

-- Large package surcharges hit if combined length plus girth (L+G) cross thresholds set by carriers.
+• Large package surcharges hit if combined length plus girth cross carrier thresholds.

-- Non-machinable or irregular shape charges also apply, adding further cost.
+• Non-machinable or irregular shape charges also apply.

 2. Consolidating Multiple Orders into One Large Package

-It’s logical in LTL to combine multiple shipments into fewer, larger pallets to save touches and reduce complexity.
-The same instinct in parcel — packing several distinct orders or SKUs into one big box — backfires.
+It’s logical in LTL to combine multiple shipments into fewer, larger pallets.
+The same instinct in parcel — packing several distinct orders into one big box — backfires.

 Consequences:

-- It may trigger additional handling or large package surcharges depending on package dimensions or weight.
+• It may trigger additional handling or large package surcharges.

 3. Relying on Estimated Weights and Dimensions at Manifest

-- Repeated inaccuracies lead carriers to audit more aggressively or deny disputes, increasing penalty risk.
+• Repeated inaccuracies lead carriers to audit more aggressively, increasing penalty risk.

 Parcel-Centric Practices That Mitigate Penalties